K0KU20/ComfyUI-Bleachery/README.md

 ### Option 2: ComfyUI Manager

-If you have [ComfyUI-Manager](https://github.com/ltdrdata/ComfyUI-Manager) installed, you can search for `ComfyUI-Bleachery` and install it directly from there (once the node is listed in the manager's registry).
+If you have [ComfyUI-Manager](https://github.com/ltdrdata/ComfyUI-Manager) installed, you can search for `ComfyUI-Bleachery` and install it directly from there.

 ## 🚀 Usage